philgyford/django-spectator/README.md

 I set things up locally, having installed virtualenv and pyenv, like this:

-Use it like this, installing requirements with pip (probably in a virtualenv of some kind):

     $ cd devproject
     $ virtualenv --prompt spectator-devproject venv
     $ source venv/bin/activate